 Veterans United’s Mortgage Fees & Rates

 Again, the rates that you are offered will depend on the type of loan that you’re trying to acquire.
-At present, if you’re applying for a VA loan via Veterans United, you can obtain a 30-year fixed interest rate between 3.375% and 3.634%.
+At present, if you’re applying for a VA loan via Veterans United, you can obtain a 30-year fixed interest rate that is very competitive.
 The company keeps a regularly updated list of its rates on its website.

 Veterans United’s Customer Service